 Recently I read an incredible book by Michael Pollan called How to Change Your Mind: The New Science of Psychedelics.
 It’s split up really nicely into individual chapters on the biology, neuroscience, cultural history and his own personal tale of going from someone who’s never been exposed strong substances to really giving them a shot with an open mind.
 There’s also a lot said about the pschotheraperic uses of psychedelics in helping patients with accepting death and tackling addiction & depression.
 I’d strongly recommend reading the book and personally found the chapter on neuroscience really mind blowing, so much so that I thought it’s worth writing notes on and sharing them with others.
-It’s also worth noting that these notes are 95% copies straight out the book and are not in my own words.
+It’s also worth noting that these notes are 95% copied straight out the book and are not in my own words.

 The molecules Psilocin, LSD, and 5-MeO-DMT are all types of tryptamines which are found in plants, fungi, and animals where they typically act as signaling molecules between cells.